thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-09-20-h0t-club-dilate-ensemble-awarded-residencies.markdown

 **Andrew McWilliams** will moderate *Dialogue: Techart & Climate* on September 23rd, at 7 am EDT - [register via Zoom](https://zoom.us/meeting/register/tJYtc-uprzwqHdMADM9fFCcUMXbQSOkVl0No).
 This panel event is part of the [Art-A-Hack / BeFantastic program series](https://thoughtworksarts.io/blog/open-call-climate-action-artahack-befantastic/).
 Andrew also presented at [BeFantastic Together Dialog #1](https://www.youtube.com/watch?v=zUhPpkKxmwc&t=1487s) where he shared past community-based collaborations, how they drive innovation and social impact, and the ethos behind organizing the BeFantastic fellowship.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Nouf Aljowaysir** exhibited her residency project *Salaf 2020* at [Computer Vision Art Gallery -CVPR 2021](https://computervisionart.com/).
 Nouf was also the winner of the conference's juried Computer Vision art competition.

 **Karen Palmer** was a guest artist speaker at Ars Electronica's A New Digital Deal Festival event *[Art Thinking Forum](https://ars.electronica.art/newdigitaldeal/en/art-thinking-forum/)*, on September 12th.
 Karen was featured in the article [“I put the participant in the middle of the experience”: Karen Palmer on AI storytelling, by Goethe Institute DE](https://www.goethe.de/prj/k40/en/fil/put.html/).
-Karen was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at ThoughtWorks Arts.
+Karen was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at Thoughtworks Arts.
 Perception iO was also a part of the [Expo Starts Prize exhibition at Bozar in Brussels](https://rtbf.be/info/medias/detail_expo-starts-prize-a-bozar-art-et-science-s-associent-pour-penser-l-avenir?id=10593690), where art and science joined forces to think about the future.

 **Catie Cuan** wrote the recent article [*Dances With Robots*](https://www.cambridge.org/core/journals/the-drama-review/article/dances-with-robots/D226859287E21B672557309618A935AD) for [TDR Cambridge Core](https://www.cambridge.org/core/journals/the-drama-review), on her work with robotics and movement, "...revealing how dancing with robots may provoke a more interanimate everyday world."
-Catie was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which spotlighted work developed at ThoughtWorks Arts.
+Catie was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which spotlighted work developed at Thoughtworks Arts.
 Catie was also featured in the article, [Why Robots Need Choreographers by Dance Magazine](https://www.dancemagazine.com/catie-cuan-robots-2648562861.html?rebelltitem=1#rebelltitem1).

 **Rashin Fahandej** exhibited A Father’s Lullaby at the virtual event *Sounds Like Home* hosted by [SOMArts Cultural Center](https://somarts.org/) on July 16th.
 A Father’s Lullaby was featured in MIT News - [Transformative truth-telling at the MIT Open Documentary Lab](https://news.mit.edu/2021/open-documentary-lab-0831), on August 31st